-Nu 317 Maternity/Women's Health Nursing [4 credits] The student will develop an understanding of how to care for the family during the childbearing period.
+Nu 317 Maternal Newborn Nursing (4 credits) The student will develop an understanding of how to care for the family during the childbearing period.
 The nursing process and evidence-based practice will be the foundation to plan and deliver comprehensive quality and safe care.
 Simulation, lab, and clinical experiences in a variety of healthcare settings will provide the student application of theory content (3 credits theory, 1 credit clinical).
 Prerequisite: Nu 302, Nu 306 and Nu 308.
 Corequisite: Nu 311.
 Second semester.